Webinar (Wednesday, February 4): How to Automate and Modernize Your 2026 Commissions

 The last word...

 However, whatever method you choose, you should not overlook the disadvantages of such a system.
-For one thing, it is undeniably complex, time-consuming and stressful.
-What's more, the lack of visibility and transparency among sales reps can have a considerable impact on the company: mistrust, frustration, dissatisfaction, turnover, lower sales performance, etc.
+For one thing, it is undeniably complex, time-consuming, and stressful.
+What's more, the lack of visibility and transparency can be frustrating for sales reps.

 Fortunately, these disastrous consequences can be easily avoided thanks to commission management platforms such as Qobra.

 Qobra automates the calculation and management of commission clawbacks, enabling the teams responsible for managing them to save a considerable amount of time and avoid any potential errors.
-Qobra also provides sales reps with total transparency on the origin, operation and details of clawback amounts.
+Qobra also provides sales reps with total transparency over their commissions.